FernandoBasso/ReadTheDocs-Dev-How-To/docs/javascript/performance.md

 log('SPREAD:', toInt(spreadEnd - spreadIni));
 ```

-Running the above “spread” snippet a bunch of times, it always took more than a minute in my current hardware.
+Running the above “spread” snippet a bunch of times, it always took more than a minute on my current hardware.

 ### Conclusion